Back to blog

 Planned communities often have a sub-association (your specific neighborhood) and a master association (the overall development).
 Each has its own estoppel.
 Missing one means missing balances that still need to be paid at closing.

-In South Florida, it's common for a property to be in three associations — a condo association, a neighborhood association, and a master community association.
+In South Florida, it's common for a property to be in three associations: a condo association, a neighborhood association, and a master community association.
 That's three estoppels, three fees, three timelines.
+Miss one and you're scrambling at the closing table.

 Track the Effective Date